h2nguyen/EDIParse/docs/mscons-parsing-process.md

 from ediparse.infrastructure.libs.edifactparser.wrappers.context import ParsingContext from ediparse.infrastructure.libs.edifactparser.wrappers.constants import SegmentGroup from ediparse.infrastructure.libs.edifactparser.wrappers.segments import (
     SegmentBGM, DokumentenNachrichtenname, DokumentenNachrichtenIdentifikation
 )

 class BGMSegmentConverter(SegmentConverter[SegmentBGM]):
     """
     Converter for BGM (Beginning of Message) segments.

-   This converter transforms BGM segment data from EDIFACT format into a structured SegmentBGM object.
+    This __converter transforms BGM segment data from EDIFACT format into a structured SegmentBGM object.
 The BGM segment identifies the type and function of a message and transmits its identifying number.
     """

     def __init__(self, syntax_parser: EdifactSyntaxHelper):
         """
-      Initialize the BGM segment converter with the syntax parser.
+        Initialize the BGM segment __converter with the syntax parser.

         Args:
             syntax_parser: The syntax parser to use for parsing segment components.
         """
-      super().__init__(syntax_parser=syntax_parser)
+        super().__init__(syntax_helper=syntax_parser)

     def _convert_internal(
             self,
             element_components: list[str],
             last_segment_type: Optional[str],
             current_segment_group: Optional[SegmentGroup],
             context: ParsingContext
     ) -> SegmentBGM:
         """
         Converts BGM (beginning of Message) segment components to a SegmentBGM object.

         The BGM segment identifies the type and function of a message and transmits its identifying number.

         Args:
             element_components: List of segment components
             last_segment_type: The type of the previous segment
             current_segment_group: The current segment group being processed
-          context: The context to use for the converter.
+            context: The context to use for the __converter.

         Returns:
             SegmentBGM object with document name, document identification, and message function code

         Example:
         BGM+7+MSI5422+9'
         """
         dokumentenname_code = element_components[1]
         dokumentennummer = element_components[2]
         nachrichtenfunktion_code = element_components[3] if len(element_components) > 3 else None

         return SegmentBGM(
             dokumenten_nachrichtenname=DokumentenNachrichtenname(
                 dokumentenname_code=dokumentenname_code
             ),
             dokumenten_nachrichten_identifikation=DokumentenNachrichtenIdentifikation(
                 dokumentennummer=dokumentennummer
             ),
             nachrichtenfunktion_code=nachrichtenfunktion_code
         )
 ```

 ### Creating a New Converter